aalexlu/content/ACurrent/Sociolinguistics/19 Language and ethnicity, part II – African-American English.md

 ## Continued development of AAE
 - After Great Migration characterized by *divergence* from white varieties
 - Increased segregation in housing
+#### AAE in Oakland schools
+- "Ebonics" was the *language* that African-American students spoke at home
+- **Contrastive analysis** for dialect speakers – taught differences from standard English for reading gain
+	- move them toward Standard english without devaluing their language
+- Public response – people do not accept it as a different language, but as "bad English"
 -